barberboy/intro-to-javascript/README.md

 The global [`Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)
 object has utilities for dealing with numbers.

---
-- Math.round(x): Returns the value of a number rounded to the nearest integer.
+- `Math.round(x)` : Returns the value of a number rounded to the nearest integer.
---

 ```
 Math.round(3.14)   // =>  3